Repurpose household items for an instant winter mudroom.

 Upcycled door knobs » Hooks

 Flex your DIY muscle by repurposing old door knobs.
 They can be attached directly to walls or mounted for a unique coat rack.
 Use smaller cabinet pulls to hang things like keys and dog leashes.
 And don’t forget to place a few hooks closer to the ground so the kids can hang up their own coats.
+Check out this vintage spin from Bless'er House for inspiration.

 Occasional table » Landing strip